Curriculum Notes Year 8

 • CAD/CAM.

-• Introduction to woodworking through different projects.
+• Exploration of wood-working through different projects.

 Drama

-Head of Department: Mrs Hannah Hanson
+Head of Department: Mr Thomas Penfold

 Music